 I hold membership with the American Academy of Religion.

 I am concluding a research project on Fresh Air rural hosting programs in which white rural families hosted African-American children from the inner city.
-I trace how the host families' perceptions of the children changed during the course of the twentieth century as a means to explain the persistence of racism in the U.S. My new work explores the role of prayer and crisis during the civil rights movement.
+I trace how the host families' perceptions of the children changed during the course of the twentieth century as a means to explain the persistence of racism in the U.S. My new work explores the role of public prayer in social movements.

 To see my thoughts on the future of African-American Studies at the University of Montana, to a clip from a talk at the Black Studies reunion.

 I am featured in a series on banned books.
 To see why I love and criticize To Kill A Mocking Bird, watch my comments on this Mansfield Libary banned books video.